mcalidguid/to-do-list-application/README.md

 * Updating an item in the list
 * Deleting an item from the list

-These are often referred to as CRUD operations, for create, read, update, and delete.
+These are often referred to as CRUD operations for create, read, update and delete.

 The program uses the following concept:
 * if else statement